aaboutaka/Gaussian-Tools/README.md

 Example:

-$python "ExtractMOCoeff-AOOvlp.py" h2.fchk 1 h2.fchk 1
+$python3 "ExtractMOCoeff-AOOvlp.py" h2.fchk 1 h2.fchk 1

 - use flag 1 for alpha and flag -1 for beta
 - the above example performs SVD for an alpha-alpha overlap